jonagotthardt/opencreative/README.md

 - `load [world id]` - loads specified world.
 - `unload [world id]` - unloads specified world.
 - `list` - displays list of loaded worlds on server.
+- `deprecated` - displays list of deprecated worlds, whose owner haven't logged in for a month.
+- `corrupted` - displays list of corrupted worlds, that lost settings.yml.
 - `maintenance start [seconds]` - start maintenance mode in next [seconds], that disallows players without permissions to create or join worlds.
 - `maintenance stop` - stop maintenance mode, players will be able to create and join worlds.
 - `creative-chat clear` - clears chat for every player.
 Useful to hide some inappropriate messages.